LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 The server also implements an optimization for updates that do not change the resource contents.
 See Section 5.2.
 Conditional Update of the [Performance Guide](guides/FHIRPerformanceGuide#52-conditional-update) for more information.

-Finally, the IBM FHIR Server supports multi-tenancy through custom headers as defined at https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#49-multi-tenancy.
+Finally, the LinuxForHealth FHIR Server supports multi-tenancy through custom headers as defined at https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#49-multi-tenancy.
 By default, the server will look for a tenantId in a `X-FHIR-TENANT-ID` header and a datastoreId in the `X-FHIR-DSID` header, and use `default` for either one if the headers are not present.

 ### General parameters
 The `_format` parameter is supported and provides a useful mechanism for requesting a specific format (`XML` or `JSON`) in requests made from a browser.
 In the absence of either an `Accept` header or a `_format` query parameter, the server defaults to `application/fhir+json`.